Alexey1Gavrilov/drive-constructor-site/help/equipment/electric-machines/electric-machines-rated-power.md

 # Rated power

-Rated power of electric machine can have in principle any value.
-Note that the edit box requires input in **kW**, not *W* or *MW*.
+*Rated power* of electric machine can have in principle any value.
+Upper limit today is probably in the magnitude of 100 MW.
+Lower limit is probably a few Watts.
 IEC standard defines the row/range of powers.
 Part of the range is presented below.
+The current version of *Drive Constructor* contains electic machines with powers in the range of 1,1-1250 kW.

 Number...  |  Power, kW......  |  Number...  |  Power, kW......  |  Number...  |  Power, kW......  |  Number...  |  Power, kW......  |  Number...  |  Power, kW
 ------------   |   -------------   | ------------ | ------------- | ------------ | ------------- | ------------ | ------------- | ------------ | -------------